UCR Biosafety Manual

 Submitting a BUA

-The UCR ORI has an interactive online tutorial to guide PIs in submitting new BUAs, renewing expiring BUAs, or amending current BUAs: https://research.ucr.edu/WebDocs/RI/tutorials/BUAsubmission/story_html5.html
+The UCR EH&S website has guidance for PIs to submit new BUAs, renew expiring BUAs, or amend current BUAs: https://ehs.ucr.edu/laboratory/biosafety/bua

 Federal law requires significant deviations of NIH guidelines to be reported to NIH Office of Science Policy (OSP) within 30 days.
 Potential violations of NIH guidelines include research without prior IBC approval and failure to adhere to approved procedures and requirements.